Billy-Spearman-WCCI/RaceCarExtension/README.md

 Sync --> |Add a test, write some code.| UpdateBranch CreatePR --> |Notify Team!|ReviewPR["Teammates review changes in your Pull Request"] ReviewPR --> |Respond to suggestions from teammates.
 Improve your code.| UpdateBranch2["Continue to push to branch: `git fetch; git merge origin/main; git push; git status`"]
-ReviewPR  --> |Your PR is merged to main on GitHub.| CreateBranch UpdateBranch2 --> |Notify teammates PR is ready for re-review| ReviewPR
+ReviewPR  --> |Your PR is merged to main on GitHub| CreateBranch UpdateBranch2 --> |Notify teammates PR is ready for re-review| ReviewPR
 ```